wu-yanfei/DiffSMol/ReadMe.md

 ### Results

-We provided our results for PMG and SMG reported in the paper in the directory "results".
+We provided our results for PMG and SMG reported in the paper at the link https://doi.org/10.5281/zenodo.14854841.
 The results can be loaded with torch.load("filename") function.